Pickman123/Private-Projects/Wix Official Notifications (internal docs)/Account-Level Automation Implementation/E2E Flow.md

 ### Step 3.3: Manually Run the Trigger

 - **For Auto-Converted Triggers:**
-  Ensure the relevant feature toggle (`ft-...`, provided separately) is enabled for your account or test environment.
+  Ensure the relevant feature toggle (`ft-...`, provided separately) is enabled for test environment.
 - **For Quix-Based Triggers:**
   In the Quix Job configuration, select the "testing" configuration for your automation action.